 The Royal School of Church Music based choral program challenges singers to strive for excellence and growth in their commitment, musical skills and understanding of the important place of music in the Divine Service of the church.
 This affiliation also enables Saint John’s choristers to participate in a variety of festivals and summer choir training programs.

-Treble Choir is open to all children, aged 8, or grade 3 through grade 6.
-Treble Choir rehearses weekly and sings once per month at the 9 am Divine Service and for major feasts of the church year.
+Treble Choir is open to all children, aged 8, or grade 3 through grade 8.
+Treble Choir rehearses weekly and sings at least once per month at the 9 am Divine Service and for major feasts of the church year.
 Treble Choir members also participate in the annual American Guild of Organists Children's Choir Festival.

-Chancel Choir is an adult mixed choir that rehearses weekly and sings 3 Sundays per month at the 9 am Divine Service and for feast days.
+Chancel Choir is for those in high school and above.
+The SATB choir rehearses weekly and sings 3 Sundays per month at the 9 am Divine Service and for feast days.
 All are welcome to participate.
 Music reading skills are very helpful, but will also be taught for those willing to learn!